KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 A gangway leading down to a semi-private dock.

 ![](pycon-us-2026-recap-images/nicks-on-second-chilean-sea-bass.jpg)
 Nick's was a short walk from Naples Island.
 This Chilean Sea Bass was absolutely delicious!
 It was exactly what I was hoping for.
-When I found out the very friendly bartender Garrett was originally from the Dallas-Fortworth area, I had to know more about his story.
-He visited Long Beach and came back to live, because it was paradise for him.

 After Nick's, I was able to make it to the [Queen Mary](https://www.queenmary.com/) in time for the 1:15 pm Glory Days Tour.
 Launched in 1934 to carry mail between England and the US, the Queen Mary was an engineering masterpiece.
 It represented a golden era of ocean travel defined by Art Deco luxury, celebrity passengers, and record-breaking speed.